QUASI-DEV/www/md/faq.md

 Yes.
 If a split occurs, a new DAO is created and both DAOs would continue to operate, each with their own tokens, and each with a different Service Provider.
 This would be the equivalent of a large company splitting into two.
 The rewards for projects already funded by the DAO are also split and fairly distributed between the DAOs.
 Of course, projects funded after the split will only pay out rewards to their respective DAO.

-### Where will proposals and smart contract interactions be discussed?

-Both will be discussed in our [Slack chat room](http://Slock.it:3000/), while voting will be done entirely on the blockchain.

-## Advanced topics

-*Note: the following section of the document is technical and covers advanced topics that originate from Vitalik Buterin's blog post on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity).*

 ### What's a 51% attack, and how do you prevent it?

 In the old DAO model, if someone was to acquire 51% of the DAO tokens, they could vote themselves as the Service Provider, and then send 100% of the funds to their own account.
 In order to prevent this, the DAO is able to split itself proportionally to the vote results, leaving the attacker with their funds and the rest of the participants in control of their own funds.
 Because of this mechanism renders the attack unprofitable, so there is no incentive to execute it.
+This originates a blog post by Vitalik Buterin on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity).*

 ### Why is there only a single Service Provider at any given time?

 For safety reasons.
 In order to prevent a 51% attack, we needed to introduce the rule that the DAO may split in case there is no mutual agreement on a selecting a Service Provider, which in turn removes any incentive to even attempt to bring about such an attack.
 Having room for more than a single Service Provider would negate this fail-safe.
-The DAO can still send funds directly to other parties, but only to parties that the Service Provider has verified and added to the whitelist.
+The DAO can still send funds directly to other parties, but only to parties that the Service Provider has verified and added to a whitelist of permitted payees.

 ### Why did you choose to abstract the operational parameters of the DAO?